mhorpheus/test/DFIR-Hotline.md

 The following steps should be performed after the Initial call has completed.
 1. Log an incident ticket in Resilient.
-	- Section [Logging Hotline Call](#Logging-Hotline-Call) defines which fields must be filled in creating incident ticket.
+	- Section [Logging Hotline Call](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Resilient.md#Logging-Hotline-Call) on a Resilient page defines which fields must be filled in creating incident ticket.
 Empty or incomplete tickets are not acceptable.
-	- Every genuine hotline call must be recorded in Resilient, including those where it is ultimately determined that IRIS support is not required.
+	- Every genuine hotline call must be recorded in Resilient, including those where it is ultimately determined that X-Force IR support is not required.
 In such cases, the ticket can be closed immediately after the appropriate information has been completed.
 	- Wrong/silent and other unrelated calls are not logged in the Resilient.
-2.	~~Locate the client in Resilient and verify whether the caller is listed as an authorized ‘Incident Declarer’, i.e. one of the nominated individuals who are authorized  to engage IRIS on behalf of the client.~~
+2.	~~Locate the client in Resilient and verify whether the caller is listed as an authorized ‘Incident Declarer’, i.e. one of the nominated individuals who are authorized  to engage X-Force IR on behalf of the client.~~
-	- ~~If the caller is not an incident declarer, the triage call may proceed but inform them IRIS will need to written permission of an incident declarer to officially engage IRIS.~~
+	- ~~If the caller is not an incident declarer, the triage call may proceed but inform them X-Force IR will need to written permission of an incident declarer to officially engage X-Force IR.~~
 3. Evaluate whether incident can be handled by team being currently on call or needs to be handed over to another Geography.
 	- If incident will be handled by currently on call team, notify everyone using `ir-triage-scoping-ic` Slack channel.
 	- If incident needs to be handed over to another Geography, proceed with steps discussed in the section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography).
 4.	**Notify Delivery Leads?
 (TO BE DISCUSSED)**
-5. Schedule a triage call at the discretion of the client.
-Include in the meeting invitation the client, requested client’s personnel, and X-Force IRIS consultants that will be attending the call.
-	- If on call person is not able to coordinate Triage call or need additional assistance (eg. due to lack of experience in particular are, etc), notify people on `ir-triage-scoping-ic` asking for help (provide problem description or expertise needed).
-In case of lack of response, it is advised to reach out to one of the Managers or Leads directly asking for support.
-It is recommended to initially look for assistance among IRIS consultants from your geography.
-	- Current on-call should ensure that a consultant designated as Lead Consultant for this case is introduced to a client, which can be done in a number of ways:
-		- on-call person sends Triage call invite, and then on call introduces Lead Consultant for this case,
-		- on-call person notified Client about designated Lead Consultant for this case, who then sets up Triage call and directly engage in work with Client.
-	- If the caller is an existing IRIS retainer client, ensure to follow the appropriate Service Level Agreement (SLA) for the respective Vision Retainer tiers.
-If SLA is not defined, default SLAa are:
-		- Legacy ERS subscriptions – 1 hour
-		- Vision Retainer Tier 2 and Tier 3 – 1 hour
-		- Vision Retainer Tier 1 – 4 hours.
-	- When scheduling a triage call, try to provide at least 30 minutes between the hotline call and the triage call to allow IRIS team members to join the call.
-	- Where possible, avoid joining client bridges/teleconferences.
-		- IRIS cannot control who attends client bridges – other security vendors may join the call and may not be announced.
-		- It is challenging to conduct an efficient and thorough triage call if IRIS is not in control of the bridge.
+5. Organize Triage/Scoping call following process documented separately [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Triage-Scoping,md).

-On-call person should also keep in mind, that even if incident was classified to be handed over to other geography, IRIS is obliged to meet SLA for Triage call.
+On-call person should also keep in mind, that even if incident was classified to be handed over to other geography, X-Force IR is obliged to meet SLA for Triage call.
 This means, that current on-call person is still responsible to organize Triage call, before incident is handed over.

 If needed, a dedicated Slack channel `ir-triage-scoping-ic` can be used for communicating with the broader team about new IR engagements and should be used for Triage/Scoping call preparations.
-Further details on how to use this Slack channel and other topics related to Triage/Scoping call are documented separately [here](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Triage-Scoping).
+Further details on how to use this Slack channel and other topics related to Triage/Scoping call are

-### Logging Hotline Call
-Following fields must be populated while logging Hotline Initial Call:
-- Engagement details tab:
-	- Description:
-		- a **brief** description of incident, eg. "A BEC in UK" or "Ransomware outbreak in the factory in Austria".
-		- Do **not** use multi sentence/multi line descriptions.
-There are separate fields where you can add more text.
-		- there is no need to add client name, as there is a separate field dedicated for it.
-	- Engagement type: "IR" (usage of "FOR" tag has been discontinued, even for purely Forensics cases).
-	- Region: Fill in with correct value.
-	- Client: Client this incident is assigned to.
-For Ad-hoc incidents, a new Client ticket should to be created.
-- Triage worksheet tab:
-	- Contact information: details of person calling hotline, including phone number with international code.
-	- Incident Details:
-		- Discovery: how incident was discovered.
-		- Date discovered: timestamp of a hotline call
-		- Hotline quick notes: provide description of incident based on information from person calling hotline.
-	- Expectations: Fill in what client is asking for (eg. on-site, remote, IR, only forensics, what are the investigation goals, etc).
-- Members tab:
-	- Owner/Account manager: on call person receiving the call.
-The incident is owned by this person, unless it is handed over to someone else from same or other geography.
-This should not be Account Manager (IRIS consultant assigned to this customer).
-	- Members/Engagement Leads:
-		- Add Account Manager person for this particular Client to ensure that he/she is informed about new engagement.
-			- In EMEA all Clients have "Owner / Account Manager" set to Neil Jones, who is IRIS EMEA Ops Manager.
-The Account Manager who should be added to every new incident ticket is listed as "Members / Engagement Leads" in Resilient Client ticket.

-Fill in remaining fields depending on availability of information.

 ### Shift Turnover
 The `ir-hotline` Slack channel is used for communicating with the previous and next shift rotation personnel about action items that the next shift needs to be aware of and to facilitate turnover of cross-regional Hotline or Triage calls which require further actions.
 At the end of every shift, the `Primary` on-call member should communicate any items of interest to the on-coming shift for awareness.
 If no calls are received during a shift, there should still be clear communication provided to that effect.
 It must be clearly communicated whether the following Geography is needed to take any action(s) in relation to events during the previous shift(s).
 A person taking over a shift, should also "check in" in `ir-hotline` channel to ensure continuous communications.
 PagerDuty integration with Slack posts notification to `ir-hotline` about every Hotline call, allowing to trace back recent activity.

 The `ir-hotline` channel used to hand over shift, should not be confused with `ir-triage-scoping-ic` channel where a discussion about new IR cases is taking place.
 As a rule of thumb, `ir-hotline` channel is focused on hotline calls itself (administrating them) and related tasks hand over, while `ir-triage-scoping-ic` is focused on handling incidents (raised by hotline calls or by other means of communications), and is not concerned about the hotline call itself.
+The `ir-hotline` channel should not be used to hand over existing cases analysis/monitoring in the Follow the Sun approach.

 At the end of an Incident Responder’s shift please ensure:
  - All voicemails have been responded to, which means that all `Incident` tickets in PagerDuty with voice messages have been acted upon and closed in PD to avoid any "leftovers".